cnr-isti-vclab/PyMeshLab/docs/filter_list.rst

       .. raw:: html

-         <i>Delete original selection</i>: Deletes the original selected faces/vertices, thus splitting the mesh among layers. <br><br>if false, the selected faces/vertices are duplicated in the new layer
+         <i>Delete original selection</i>: Deletes the original selected faces/vertices, thus splitting the mesh among layers.<br><br>if false, the selected faces/vertices are duplicated in the new layer.

 .. data:: move_selected_vertices_to_another_layer